 All children will receive swimming tuition at Blaydon Baths during some point in Key Stage 2.
-From September 2019 until the end of the summer term 2020, the Year 4 pupils will receive swimming tuition.
+In the autumn term 2018 and spring term 2019, the Year 4 pupils will receive swimming tuition.
+In the summer term 2019, the Year 3 pupils will receive tuition.